 When is the best time to get tested?

 The ideal time to be tested is four weeks after you think you may have been at risk to HIV.
-Our HIV rapid tests measure antibodies and antigens in the blood stream and, while 85% of people produce antibodies two to four weeks after exposure, the other 15% can take up to three months.
+Our HIV rapid tests measure antibodies in the blood stream and, while 85% of people produce antibodies two to four weeks after exposure, the other 15% can take up to three months.
 Because of this window period, you will require a retest at the three month mark.